Credit card balance transfer: A good idea?

 Meanwhile, attack the balance transfer debt before the introductory period is up.
 And make sure every payment gets in on time.
-If you fall behind by 60 days, your low-or no-interest rate could disappear, says Nicol.
+If you fall behind by 60 days, your low or no interest rate could disappear, says Nicol.

 Last, realize that purchases on the new credit card may fall under a different APR than your balance transfer debt.
 If the rate is higher, avoid making purchases on the card because your payments will apply to the balance with the highest rate first.
-The point is to get out of debt, not dig a deeper hole.

 People who don't utilize these best practices risk digging a deeper hole for themselves.